simonstu/tableau_calculations/README.md

-# tableau_calculations
+# Helpful and reusable calculations for Tableau
-Helpful and reusable calculations for Tableau
+This is a collection of helpful and resuable calculations for Tableau Dashboards.